 garbage can.
 Problem solved.

-plastic jugs?
-Well, fill those up with your trash.
-Yes, it will take
+gallon plastic jugs?
+Well, you can fill those up with trash.
+This

 aware of that too.

 Tin cans are bulky.
 That's why I